 Every inch of our room was beautiful and comfortable.
 The sounds of the waves crashing just outside our window and the calling birds just added to the amazing ambiance!

 The friendly owner’s son, Juan, led us on a tour of the property.
-The resort is small and intimate, with only 5 rooms.
-And every aspect of the resort was designed with an eye for detail and beauty, from the open-air pavilion on the beach where meals are served family-style to the beckoning stone pathways running criss-cross through beachy brush and foliage.
+The resort is small and intimate, with only a handful of bungalows and rooms.
+Every aspect of the resort was designed with an eye for detail and beauty, from the open-air pavilion on the beach where meals are served family-style to the beckoning stone pathways running criss-cross through beachy brush and foliage.

 The resort somehow manages to feel both luxurious and homey.
 The open-air bathroom – with its giant mosaic jacuzzi bath, palm leaves and stars overhead – feels like pure luxury, something out of a 5-star resort.
 But then there are the little reminders that you’re still here in Colombia: not at a 5-star hotel but run by a giant corporation, but in a small boutique resort still run by the family who built it, stone by stone.